kojinkai/boxdeluxe.io/README.md

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
+    ├── .vscode
     ├── node_modules
     ├── src
     ├── .gitignore
+    ├── .nvmrc
+    ├── .stylelintrc.js
     ├── gatsby-browser.js
     ├── gatsby-config.js
     ├── gatsby-node.js
     ├── gatsby-ssr.js
     ├── LICENSE
-    ├── package-lock.json
     ├── package.json
     └── README.md

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+    └── yarn.lock

-3.  **`.vscode`**: Debugger Presets for vscode.
+1.  **`.vscode`**: Debugger Presets for vscode.
 They will appear as options in the debug dropdown in vscode.

+2.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

+3.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

 4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.